-You must understand that the higher the wattage, the higher the size of the microwave.
+You must understand that the higher the wattage, the higher the size of the microwave oven.
 If you’re going for a standard size, then a 1000-watt microwave is your best bet.
 It usually has a 1 cubic foot capacity.

-The size of a microwave directly affects the amount of food that can be microwaved at a time.
-A smaller microwave will not contain a big bowl of food or more than one plate per time.
-So, if you have a large family, buying a lower wattage microwave because it’s cheaper would be shortchanging yourself.
+The size of microwave ovens directly affects the amount of food that can be microwaved at a time.
+A smaller microwave oven will not contain a big bowl of food or more than one plate per time.
+So, if you have a large family, buy a lower wattage microwave because it’s cheaper would be shortchanging yourself.

 How Many People Are You Cooking For?

 You have to consider how many people you are cooking for, to correctly discern what wattage you should be buying so you maximize on cooking power.

 Let me just go straight to the point.
 The price of the microwave is not the only thing that goes up if the wattage goes up.
 Your electricity bill too.

 So, it makes no sense to be living alone or sharing an apartment with one other person and buying anything beyond an 800-watts microwave.

 Here’s a guideline to help you decide how many watts you will need depending on how many people will use it:

 - 6 and above: 1,000 watts and above

 Please note that you should restrict your wattage to 1,300 watts if the microwave oven is for residential use.
 However, for commercial microwaves, it’s a whole new different ballgame as you can have up to 2,400 watts (which is the highest microwave wattage you can get).